 Neutrality is a key aspect of a sensory room.
 Not in a chic Swedish minimalistic design sense.
 But in the sense that your space can act as a blank canvas for any user to quickly transform into their own colourfully comforting sensory environment.
-A neutrally designed Multi-Sensory Room gives the flexibility for anyone to create their own personalised, immersive sensory environment whilst they’re in the space.
+A neutrally designed Multi-Sensory Room allows anyone to create their own personalised, immersive sensory environment whilst in the space.
 Whilst one user might like a dark space that’s great for focusing on a bubble tube’s changing colours, another might prefer a brighter space filled with natural light so that they can connect their senses to nature.

 Our Sensory Design Team has put together a list of 5 Sensory Room Decoration Tips for you to follow – they’re simple and will help you create an inclusive sensory space.

 There’s a good reason why you wouldn’t paint your bedroom a lively lime green; it’s not the most soothing colour to help us relax before a night’s sleep.

 This same logic should be applied to your sensory space.

 We’d recommend using cool and neutral colours to decorate the walls of your sensory room.
 Although if you’d like to add a splash of colour, keep it simple and natural with a calm duck egg blue or a soft sage green.

 White-ish, plain-coloured walls are the best for projection and light effects as they reflect their wonderful colours and patterns without augmenting any sensory magic.